Equivalent theories of liquid crystal dynamics: Two reductions for the Lhuillier-Rey theory

 \section{Two reductions for the Lhuillier-Rey theory}

 The Lhuillier-Rey theory is an alternative description for liquid crystals of molecules with variable shape \cite{LR}.
 In this description, the order parameter field is given by two components: the microinertia tensor $j$ and the director field $\bn$.
+In accordance with Section \ref{sec:GeneralCase}, we continue assuming that $\nabla \mathbf{n}_0 = 0$ and $\nabla j_0 = 0$.
 Because of the coexistence of these two order parameters, one can keep the expression of the Frank free energy \eqref{standard_energy} in the Lagrangian while allowing for a variable molecular shape, represented by the microinertia tensor appearing in the kinetic energy.
 The unreduced Lhuillier-Rey Lagrangian is

 Again, this Lagrangian possesses two reductions, which are produced by the invariance properties

 and

 where the second invariance arises naturally when $\bn_0$ is constant in space, since one has ${\nabla}\bn=({\nabla}\chi)\chi^{-1}\bn$.